 Wine Tasting in Fredericksburg

 We ended our perfect Saturday in the Hill Country by heading over to Becker Vineyards.
 Fredericksburg is actually home to Texas’ wine country and it’s surprisingly good!
-Becker’s wines are award winning and I recommend adding them to your hill country wine tour.
+Becker’s wines are award-winning and I recommend adding them to your hill country wine tour.
 Another must is Pedernales Cellars, end the day with a glass of wine on their deck overlooking the endless rolling hills and live oaks.
 Hungry?
-Make your way to downtown Fredericksburg for some German fare at the Aulsander Biergarten.
+Make your way to downtown Fredericksburg for some German fare at the Auslander Biergarten.

 Climb Enchanted Rock